Bethune College: History

 The college was founded as the Calcutta Female School in 1849 by John Elliot Drinkwater Bethune, with the financial support of Dakshinaranjan Mukherjee.
 The school started in Mukherjee's home in Baitakkhana, with 21 girls enrolled.
 The following year, enrolment rose to 80.
 In November, on a plot on the west side of Cornwallis Square, the cornerstone for a permanent school building was laid.
 The name "Hindu Female School" was inscribed on the copper-plate placed in the stone and on the ceremonial silver trowel made for the occasion.
 Support for the school waned after Bethune's death in August 1851.

 The government took it over in 1856, renaming it Bethune School after its founder in 1862–63.
-In 1879 it was developed into Bethune College, the first women's college in India and Bethune school was Second (First being in Bhidewada Pune, by Jyotirao Phule) women's school in whole Asia.
+In 1879 it was developed into Bethune College, the first women's college in India, and Bethune School was the second (the first being in Bhidewada Pune, by Jyotirao Phule) women's school in all of Asia.

 Rankings

-Bethune College has ranked 77th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2021.
+The college is ranked 91st among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.